Ares-Developers/Ares-docs/new/chronoprisons.rst

     is, you have to specify :tag:`Turret=yes`, an appropriate
     \ :tag:`TurretCount`, and you have to use the :tag:`WeaponX` flags to specify weapons.

-.. index:: Weapons; Make the firer abduct units from the battlefield like a Chrono Prison.
-.. index:: Art; Use turret depending on unit's passengers.

 .. versionadded:: 0.2